jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 In future semesters, I plan to assign pots directly to individual students and require real-time data entry or direct upload to prevent these kinds of gaps.
 Overall, we need to establish a lot clearer protocols and ensure that the same people are performing the same measurements across treatment types to have more reliable results.
 This experience became a good teaching moment, not just about ecological research, but about accountability, communication, and the structure of collaborative work in science.

 ### Looking forward
 As climate change continues to put strain on our ecosystems and agricultural systems, there is growing recognition that TEK offers insights for sustainable land management and resilience.
-Our experiment was a small-scale attempt to understand that wisdom not only through scientific methods, but through relationship with plants and with the teachings that have long sustained the land.
-The Three Sisters were our curriculum, our collaborators, and our teachers.
+Our class experiment is a small-scale attempt to understand that wisdom not only through scientific methods, but through relationship with plants and with the teachings that have long sustained the land.
+The Three Sisters were our lessons, our collaborators, and our teachers.
 And they reminded us, as Kimmerer says, that “all flourishing is mutual.”

 ### See it in action
 The photos in the album below are from a single greenhouse session late in the semester, shortly before harvest day, and are courtesy of San Francisco State University Strategic Marketing and Communications.